Lazeeez/ide-host/Datadog.md

-# Datadog and the USACO Guide IDE
+# Datadog and the IDE innit

-[Datadog](https://www.datadoghq.com/) has generously provided its infrastructure monitoring capabilities to the USACO Guide IDE as part of its OSS program.
+[Datadog](https://www.datadoghq.com/) has generously provided its infrastructure monitoring capabilities to the IDE innit as part of its OSS program.

-The USACO Guide IDE uses Datadog to monitor our YJS server, which powers our realtime collaborative text editor, as well as the code execution engine on AWS Lambda.
+The IDE innit uses Datadog to monitor our YJS server, which powers our realtime collaborative text editor, as well as the code execution engine on AWS Lambda.

-## YJS Server

-Our [YJS Server](https://github.com/cpinitiative/ide-yjs) is a simple Node.js server running on an Azure VM instance.
-We have had ongoing stability issues associated with the YJS server as sudden spikes in traffic can easily overwhelm the server, bringing the entire IDE down.
-We were able to use Datadog Monitors and Datadog Metrics to improve uptime and better understand the scope of the issue.

 ### Datadog Metrics